lorinkoz/django-pgschemas/README.rst

 ------------

 - Join the discussion at https://github.com/lorinkoz/django-pgschemas/discussions.
 - PRs are welcome!
-If you have questions or comments, please use the link above.
+If you have questions or comments, please use the discussions link above.
 - To run the test suite run ``make`` or ``make coverage``.
 The tests for this project live inside a small django project called ``dpgs_sandbox``.
 Database password and database host can be set through the environment variables